 Press [1] [ENTER] to turn off the rest of the scoreboard.
+This blanking feature doesn't work on many older scoreboards with incandescent light bulbs.

 Finally, you will be prompted to enter the current time of day (in 12-hour format).